-The team assessed the working environment and found significant risk of exposure to isocyanates and organic solvents in the four main tasks carried out at the premises.
+The occupational hygienist worked with the team to assess the working environment and found significant risk of exposure to isocyanates and organic solvents in the four main tasks carried out at the premises.

-- Mixing: This manual operation is performed in a segregated area with no mechanical ventilation.
-According to the SDS, most of the isocyanate present in the paint hardener (HDI) was present in a relatively non-volatile pre-reacted form (a "pre-polymer") and the concentration of the more volatile non-polymerised form was less than 0.4 %.
+- Mixing: Paints are mixed manually in a small room with no mechanical ventilation.
+According to the SDS, most of the isocyanate in the paint hardener (HDI) was present in a non-volatile form and as such would not be released into the air.
 Given the nature of the task, inhalation exposure to HDI vapour or aerosol during mixing was low.
 However, there remained a significant risk to health due to potential skin exposure because gloves are not generally worn.
 The mixing takes around 15 minutes to complete and is performed as required. - Colour matching: This is carried out in the same area as the mixing and involves spraying a test panel until the required colour is achieved.
 It was concluded that there is a significant risk of short-term inhalation exposure to isocyanate-containing aerosol and vapour because respiratory equipment is not routinely worn for this task and there is no ventilation.
 There is also a risk to health through skin exposure to isocyanates because suitable PPE is not generally worn.
-The colour matching takes approximately five minutes and is undertaken no more than twice in any given day. - Spray painting: A brand-name two pack paint system is used for spray painting vehicles.
-This is carried out in a ventilated down-flow booth that complied with AS/NZS 4114: Spray painting booths Design, construction and testing but had not been maintained properly for some years.
+The colour matching takes approximately five minutes and is undertaken no more than twice in any given day. - Spray-painting: A brand-name two pack paint system is used for spray-painting vehicles.
+This is carried out in a ventilated down-flow booth that complied with AS/NZS 4114.1-1995: Spray painting booths-Design, construction and testing but had not been maintained properly for some years.
 The spray painter wears a half-face combined particulate/vapour respirator while performing this task and no other protective equipment other than standard cotton overalls.
 It was concluded that there was significant inhalation risk to the spray painter as the respiratory equipment was not suitable for the task.
-There was also a risk of skin contact because suitable PPE, such as gloves was not worn.
-The spray painter spends up to six hours per day spraying.

-Cleaning: This task is also carried out in the same area as the mixing and colour matching operations.
+There was also a risk of skin contact because suitable PPE, such as gloves, was not worn.
+The spray painter spends up to six hours per day spraying. - Cleaning: This task is also carried out in the same area as the mixing and colour matching operations.
 Used equipment is soaked in an open vessel containing organic solvent.
-Solventsoaked rags used for cleaning were placed in an open bin beside the mixing table for disposal.
+Solvent-soaked rags used for cleaning were placed in an open bin beside the mixing table for disposal.
 According to the SDS, the solvent is flammable.
 Equipment cleaning takes around 30 minutes and is performed at the end of the day.
 The solvent is stored in a flame-proof, lockable cabinet when not in use.

 The assessment also considered the potential for a fire or explosion resulting from the use of the flammable solvent.
 The assessment indicated that the use of solvents was not extensive and only small quantities were kept on the premises at any one time.
-Solvents are stored in a lockable, flame-proof cabinet.
+Solvents were stored in a lockable, flame-proof cabinet.
 Paints were thinned and mixed when required in a dedicated work area and no ignition sources were present in that area.
-When used for cleaning of equipment, this was in the same area and had electrical equipment that was rated as intrinsically safe in accordance with the relevant Australian Standards.
+When solvents were used to clean equipment, this took place in the same area.
+Although there was electrical equipment in the area it was rated as intrinsically safe in accordance with the relevant Australian Standards.'